Campus-Advisors-test1/module-3-group-work-test-team-rebel/GroupAssignment.md

 # Group Assignment: Accept an Assignment in GitHub Classroom

 Copy and paste this template, and fill in the relevant information:
-* Name:
+* Name: Micaela Lescano
-* School:
+* School: Ubiqum
-* Course website or GitHub Repository:
+* Course website or GitHub Repository: https://github.com/Campus-Advisors

 --